glallen01/learning-clojure/README.md

 learning clojure by parsing bro logs

-[src/stuff/core.clj](src/stuff/core.clj) reads a bro-log, grabs fields from the headers, and turns it into a clojure map (ie hashtable) of the fields.
+[src/stuff/core.clj](src/stuff/core.clj) reads a bro-log (in this case a short, sample [conn.log](conn.log), grabs fields from the headers, and turns it into a clojure map (ie hashtable) of the fields.

 So far, reading the file and grabbing the column names works.